satnam72/allonsh.js/README.md

 ## License

-Allonsh.js is open-source and distributed under the MIT License .
+Allonsh.js is open-source and distributed under the MIT License.

 ## Contributing